An Introduction to Air Density

 Air Density Calculator |

-As you may have noticed, moist air is less dense than dry air.
-It may seem reasonable to try to argue against that simple fact based on the observation that water is denser than dry air... which is certainly true, but irrelevant.
+Although it may seem illogical, moist air is less dense than dry air.
+It may seem reasonable to try to argue against this simple fact based on the observation that water is denser than dry air... which is certainly true, but irrelevant.

 Solids, liquids and gasses each have their own unique laws, so it is not possible to equate the behavior of liquid water with the behavior of water vapor.